northeastern-web/kernl-ui-blade/README.md

 -   `current-path` (optional) - Used to display the active state on each link.
 Pass the relative path of the current page (`/about/staff`).

 -   `siteName` = Provide the name of your site.
 Example: College of Science.
 This value will be used to populate various alt and name tags for accessibility purposes.

+-   `siteHome` = Provide the home url of your site.
+Example: https://www.northeastern.edu/graduate.
+If no siteHome is provided, the default is '/'.

 -   `logoBlack` - An SVG of your site logo to be used on the default, light theme.
 Default is ITS Web Solutions Logo.